nasccped/dwm.conf/README.md

 > linux based systems.
 You can change it to fit your favorite tools!
 - use `bar height` for changing, well, the bar height (you can reset it by defining `user_bh` as `0` in `config.def.h`)
+- use `onlyquitonpempty` patch to avoid accidental closures